Boundary amenability of $Out(F_N)$: The factorization lemma, the case of free actions, and reduction to naming

 \begin{proof} Assume by contradiction that the set of simplices spanned by $\{U_i\}_{i\in \bbN}$ is infinite.
 Let $f_i:S\ra U_i$ be such that $f$ factors through $f_i$.
 Consider the $f_i$-preimage $V_i\subset S$ of the set of vertices of $U_i$.

-We claim that for each edge $e$ of $S$, $\# (e\cap V_i)$ is bounded.
+We claim that for each edge $e$ of $S$ (for the natural simplicial structure on $S$ coming where edges correspond to complementary components of generalized branch points), $\# (e\cap V_i)$ is bounded.
 Otherwise, there exists oriented subedges $I,J\subset e$ (bounded by points in $V_i$) that are at distance at most $\lambda/2$ from one another and whose images in $U_i$ are two oriented edges in the same orbit under some element $g_i$.
 Since $f_i$ is an isometry when restricted to $e$, the translation length of $g_i$ in $U_i$ is positive and at most $\lambda/2$, contradicting our the hypothesis on the systole.
 This proves the claim.

 Up to passing to a subsequence, we can therefore assume that the combinatorics of the subdivision defined by $V_i$ does not depend on $i$.
 We denote by $S^0$ this combinatorial tree.

 For each $i\in \bbN$, choose a pair of adjacent edgelets folded by $f_i$, and let $S^1_i$ be the combinatorial tree obtained by folding these two edgelets together.
 We claim that only finitely many combinatorial trees $S^1_i$ appear.
 Otherwise, there exist two edgelets $e,e'\subset S$ sharing a vertex $v$, and infinitely many elements $g_i\in G_v$ such that $e$ is identified with $g_i e'$.
 Note that the precise (metric) subsegment of $S$ corresponding to $e$ depends on $i$.
 We denote by $E,E'$ the edges of $S$ (for its natural set of vertices) containing $e$ and $e'$ respectively ($E$ and $E'$ do not depend on $i$).
 Then $f(E)$ and $f(g_i E')$ share a common subsegment, so for all $i,j\in\mathbb{N}$, the element $g_ig_j\m$ fixes an arc in $T$, a contradiction.